tmarfil/ansible_f5os_tmos_linux/devcentral_article.md

     ansible_httpapi_port: 8888
 ```

-> **Note**
-> You may send API calls to either port 8888 or port 443.
+You may send API calls to either port 8888 or port 443.
 The URI path will change slightly depending on which TCP port you choose to use:
-> - For port 443: Initial path will be `/api`
+- For port 443: Initial path will be `/api`
-> - For port 8888: Initial path will be `/restconf`
+- For port 8888: Initial path will be `/restconf`

->
-> F5OS also listens on port 80 and will redirect to TCP port 443.
+F5OS also listens on port 80 and will redirect to TCP port 443.
 You can then configure distinct network access control polices for traffic to:
-> - Management interface user interface (443)
+- Management interface user interface (443)
-> - Management interface REST API endpoint (8888)
+- Management interface REST API endpoint (8888)

 ### CLI Access
 ```yaml